-We put up our little tent amongst the grand motor homes and canvas palaces already there, most of them Dutch.
+We put up our little tent among the grand motor homes and canvas palaces already there, most of them Dutch.

 The showers were in a sort of dungeon under the château, dark and threatening, but the amenities were sparklingly new, a rather incongruous combination.

 After lunch and a rest, we looked around the village, which was small and unremarkable.

 In the evening we took our bread and sausage to the weedy courtyard and ordered a bottle of house wine from our hostess.